steqeq/0000/README.md

 Note, the issue is noticed only when using higher PRP values.

 <b>Resolution</b>: As a workaround, you may use lower PRP values.
 This issue is under investigation and will be fixed in a future release.

-### Disappearing GPUs from PCIe BUS in Infinity Fabric Link Configurations

-<b>Issue</b>: TensorFlow workloads may cause GPUs to disappear from PCIe BUS in Infinity Fabric Link configurations.

-<b>Resolution</b>: This issue is under investigation and will be fixed in a future release.

-### OpenCL Kernel Compile Error

-<b>Issue</b>: The OpenCL applications Luxmark and Blender fail with a kernel compile error.

-<b>Resolution</b>: This issue is under investigation and will be fixed in a future release.

 ## Deprecated Features
 The following features are deprecated in the AMD ROCm v3.0 release.